Hi, I’m Hoa Nguyen.

 LinkedIn: linkedin.com/in/hnpl

-I’m a fifth-year PhD student at UC Davis (graduating December 2026), working with Professor Jason Lowe-Power on hardware/software co-designed data prefetchers that interweave the flexibility of software with the efficiency of specialized hardware: software decides what to prefetch and hardware carries it out.
-To put it differently: this is how a software engineer would build a data prefetcher.
+I’m a fifth-year PhD candidate at UC Davis (graduating December 2026), working with Professor Jason Lowe-Power on hardware/software co-design for memory systems.
+My recent work, Pickle, introduces a data prefetcher that interweaves the flexibility of software with the efficiency of specialized hardware: software decides what to prefetch, and hardware manages the prefetch requests.
+Essentially, this is how a software engineer would build a data prefetcher.

 I have an extensive background in hardware architecture and software development.
 I’ve contributed to the gem5 simulator for 6 years at UC Davis, and I’ve interned at Google as a software engineer and at AMD as a researcher.

-Research Interests: I started my PhD thinking about the inevitable address translation bottlenecks in scatter/gather operations of vector architectures.
-After a few years, I realized this has always been a data prefetching problem.
-This led to Pickle, a hardware/software co-design data prefetcher for irregular memory accesses.
+Research Interests: I began my PhD focused on the inevitable address translation bottlenecks in scatter/gather operations of vector architectures.
+Over time, I realized this was fundamentally a data prefetching problem.
+This insight led to Pickle, a hardware/software co-design data prefetcher for irregular memory accesses.

 Research

-My research builds tools for hardware modeling and finds the right interface between hardware and software.
+My research focuses on building robust tools for hardware modeling and identifying the optimal interface between hardware and software.

 Internships